Yoo Jae-ha

-Biography
+Biography and death

 Yoo was born in Andong, North Gyeongsang Province in South Korea.
 He attended Hanyang University, where he studied music composition and began playing the keyboard for Cho Yong-pil's band, The Great Birth in 1984.

-After graduating from college, he worked with Kim Hyun-sik for Kim's first album Spring Summer Fall Winter, and in 1986 he wrote the song "Hidden Road" (Korean: 골목길) from Kim's 3rd album, which contributed to the creation of Kim Hyun-sik's early alum.
-The following year, in 1987, he released his first and only album, Because I Love You, and died in a car accident on November 1 of the same year at the age of 25.
+After graduating from college, he worked with Kim Hyun-sik for Kim's first album Spring-Summer-Fall-Winter, and in 1986, he wrote the song "Hidden Road" (Korean: 골목길) from Kim's 3rd album, which contributed to the creation of Kim's early alum.
+The following year, in 1987, he released his first and only album, Because I Love You, and then died in a car accident on November 1 of the same year at the age of 25.

 Legacy

 Following Yoo's death in 1987, his family established the Yoo Jae-ha Scholarship Foundation, followed in 1989 by the Yoo Jae-ha Music Contest.
-Winners of the contest include You Hee-yeol, Kim Yeon-woo, and Bang Si-hyuk.
+Winners of the contest include You Hee-yeol, Kim Yeon-woo, Bang Si-hyuk, and Choi Yu-ree.

 As of 2011, Because I Love You has sold more than 2 million copies.
 The album was remastered and re-released on vinyl in 2014.
+In 2013, Mnet ranked Yoo at number one on their Legend 100 list of the most influential musicians in South Korean history since the 1960s.
 In 2018, Because I Love You was ranked the best pop album in South Korean history by a panel of music critics and music industry experts in collaboration with The Hankyoreh and Melon.